nrdg/groupyr/doc/index.rst

 Groupyr: Sparse Group Lasso in Python
 =====================================

-Groupyr is a scikit-learn compatible implementation of the sparse group lasso linear model.
+*Groupyr* is a scikit-learn compatible implementation of the sparse group lasso linear model.
 It is intended for high-dimensional supervised learning problems where related covariates can be assigned to predefined groups.

 The Sparse Group Lasso
 ----------------------

-The sparse group lasso [1]_ is a penalized regression model that combines the group lasso with the normal lasso penalty to promote both global sparsity and group-wise sparsity.
+The sparse group lasso [1]_ is a penalized regression approach that combines the group lasso with the normal lasso penalty to promote both global sparsity and group-wise sparsity.
 It estimates a target variable :math:`\hat{y}` from a feature matrix :math:`\mathbf{X}`, using